InvincibleMiller/Label-Guard-2.0/README.md

 This specific tech stack is absolutely incredible because it allows the benefits of Next.js, specifically dynamically rendering content, to be coupled with the versatility of Express.js as a backend.
 Fauna DB is serverless; it's an incredibly secure and fast document based, relational database.

-Using Axios for HTTP requests on the back end and the front end.
+Using React Hook Form for client side forms.

 ### Back Story